elotroalex/record/_chapters/01-nebula.md

 > Mais cette première pièce, je ne la voyais pas "jouée" ; je l'avais d'ailleurs écrite comme un poème.
 Cependant, ce texte présente pour moi une profonde importance : parce que c'est une pièce très libre et située dans son milieu—le milieu antillais.
 C'est un peu comme la nébuleuse d'où sont sortis tous ces mondes successifs que constituent mes autres pièces.[^a1] (28)

 *Au bout du petit matin*... we should take Césaire at his word—the fib will become apparent soon enough.
-At the most basic level, the most recognizable themes in his œuvre are indeed already prefigured in *Et les chiens se taisaient*: anti-colonialism, freedom, revolution, *nègre*, words as weapons, Haiti.
+At the most basic level, the most recognizable themes in his œuvre are indeed already prefigured in *Et les chiens se taisaient*: anti-colonialism, freedom, revolution, *nègritude*, words as weapons, Haiti.
 Even more a propos is the dichotomy he sets up between freedom and place.
-His response to Beloux sanctions a reading of his works where this dichotomy becomes the source question.
-But, how can a text be both free and situated?
+Freedom, juxtaposed to place, slips into its opposite without replacing it—an anchored flight from place: *fuga estática de la poesía*.
+The vehemence of his response to Beloux double sanctions a reading of his works where this paradox becomes the source question: how can a text be both free and situated?
 Some might rightly build an answer out of the notion, found in his early essay "Poésie et connaissance," that poetic freedom is a miraculous weapon reconciling self and world to produce a richer truth than science.
-Such a commendable reading already bares the seeds of another answer: freedom, as the virtue of a text, comes from a particular situation.
+Such a commendable reading already bares the seeds of another answer: freedom, as the fugitive virtue of a text, is sourced from a particular situation.

 The *nébuleuse*, an astronomical soup of clashing dust particles and gases can be read as a metaphor for atelier, as workshop more than work, but also as a distant and diffuse birthplace in need of navigation.
-The bewildering shift of *Et les chiens se taisaient* from a very situated historical play about the Haitian Revolution (~1941-1943) to a highly iconoclastic lyrical oratorio about the figure of the rebel (1946), later re-situated for a larger market for books and stagings (1956), provides an exemplary case for exploring the tension between the freedom of text and the bind of place, and by extension, the genetic process that will situate the rest of Césaire’s work—and my own.
+The bewildering shift of *Et les chiens se taisaient* from a very situated historical play about the Haitian Revolution (~1941-1943) to a highly iconoclastic lyrical oratorio centering an iconic rebel (1946), later re-situated for a larger market for books and stagings (1956), provides an exemplary case for exploring the tension between the freedom of text and the bind of place, and by extension, the genetic process that will situate the rest of Césaire’s work—and my own.

 <a href="{{site.baseurl}}/fragiles/timeline">A timeline of events</a> surrounding the working and reworking of "Et les chiens se taisaient" shows two major clusters of intense activity, when the major transformations to the text took place.
 The first period extends from 1941 to 1946.
 In these years, Césaire created the historical drama based on the Haitian Revolution[^a3] that introduces the title "...et les chiens se taisaient."
 In 1944 he begins to transform this work into the “*oratorio lyrique*”[^a4] that will represent its first published version as part of the poetry collection *Les Armes miraculeuses* (1946).
 In the second period, from 1954 to 1956, he develops the two other major versions of the work: the collaborative piece created with Janheinz Jahn, *Und die Hunde schwiegen* (1956), widely distributed and performed in Germany, and the “arrangement théâtral” published in Paris (1956).
 In a dizzying chain of textual events, these four major versions trace a journey from historical particularity to an oneiric universalism, and on to what we may be tempted to call a reconciliation of the two in the attempts to stage it at the height of the 1950's anti-colonial movements.

-Addressing questions of particularity and universality in their storylines, the dramas gathered under the rubric *Et les chiens se taisaient* were produced—and continue to be reproduced—under very peculiar circumstances.
-While these material traces may complicate our view of the text—or texts—any worthy attempt to find ourselves there, *Wo Es war*, remains the best chance we have to hear the secret whispers of poetry.
+Addressing particulars and universal aspirations in their storylines, the dramas gathered under the rubric *Et les chiens se taisaient* were produced—and continue to be reproduced—under very peculiar circumstances.
+While these material traces may complicate our view of the text—or texts—any worthy attempt to find ourselves there, *Wo Es war*, in the crumbling flesh of archives and flash of circuitry, remains one of our best hermeneutical gambits.
 Aimé Ferdinand David Césaire—now canonized, pantheonized, just Césaire—had to negotiate many different editorial horizons before his texts opened to a world market for literature and ideas.
-His words are repeated now in bytes crossing our oceans by submarine cable, in many cases fragmented beyond repair in the password protected boxes of global finance.
+His words are repeated now in bytes crossing the oceans by submarine cable, in many cases fragmented beyond repair in the password protected boxes of global finance.
 As expected, the drama of that emergence also bears the scars of these shifting contexts.
 The freedom of a text is here as elsewhere tempered by the extent and make-up of the playing field.
 But we get ahead of ourselves...

 ### the thick spit of centuries

 We have reason to believe that Césaire started work on "...et les chiens se taisaient"[^1] sometime in 1941, during the height of l'Amiral Robert's infamous regime in Martinique.
 The major indication comes from the typescript itself.
 Defying his captors, Toussaint Louverture, the main character of the early version, asks them to spit on him “*l'épais crachat des siècles/ mûri/ en 306 ans*” (76).[^2] Rewinding from 1941, this odd number gives us 1635, the year Martinique and Guadeloupe were appropriated in the name of the French Crown by Pierre Belain d'Esnambouc.
 The “thick spit,” aged 306 years, could reasonably refer to the time that Martinique has been under French domination.

-The number 306 could also point to 1492 if we date the years back from 1798, the year that Toussaint signed the treaty with the English, which falls within the fictive timespan covered in the play and which the first act mentions.
+The number 306 could also point to 1492, if we date the years back from 1798, the year that Toussaint signed the treaty with the English, which falls within the fictive timespan covered in the play, and which the first act mentions.
 One reason to prefer this interpretation would be Toussaint’s address to “Colomb” in the early parts of the play.
 Alas, the number 306 comes from a scene in *Acte III*, when Toussaint is already in prison in the Jura Mountains, or as the historical record would have it, in 1802.
 The paradoxical anachronism of the first interpretation, on the other hand, plays well with similar anachronisms meant for a Martinique audience found in the text, as we shall see below.
 Thankfully, we don’t need to decide one way or the other categorically between these two justifications, since both calculations work to some extent.

 A couple of years before 1941, Aimé and Suzanne Césaire had returned to Martinique from their student-years in Paris, where his “Cahier d’un retour au pays natal” had just been published in the journal *Volontés*.
 As soon as they returned, he began to teach secondary school at the recently opened Lycée Schœlcher in Fort-de-France.
 In April of 1941, almost a year after Petain came to head the *État Français*, through the collaboration of Aimé, Suzanne, René Ménil, and Aristide Maugée, the first issue of the journal *Tropiques* would see the light of day.
 Soon after the publication of *Tropiques* Nº1, the *Capitaine Paul Lemerle* would anchor in Martinique, bringing with it André Breton, Wifredo Lam, Claude Lévi-Strauss, Victor Serge, and a host of other intellectuals fleeing the war.
 Césaire would meet Breton and Lam soon after their arrival in Martinique in one of the most famous chapters of twentieth-century literary history.[^3] These new friendships, forged in the matter of a few precarious weeks, would soon become avenues for new collaborations, but even more importantly perhaps, they would allow Césaire to project his artistic ambitions outside the confines of Vichy Martinique.